-- Unintentional activation of the multifunctional-lever of the equipment may lead to accidents!
+Unintentional moving of the equipment may lead to accidents!

 Before you leave the cab, turn the locking lever for the work hydraulic system into position '1'.
-As a result, the work hydraulic system is blocked. - 5.
-Protect the work hydraulic system against unintentional activation by turning the locking lever of the work hydraulic system into position '1'.
+As a result, the work hydraulic system is blocked.

+5- Protect the work hydraulic system against unintentional activation by turning the locking lever of the work hydraulic system into position '1'.

-PARKING THE MACHINE ON A SLOPE
+19.6.1 PARKING THE MACHINE ON A SLOPE